intel-iot-devkit/Video-Analytics-OpenCV/README.md

-# OpenCV Code Samples for Digital Signage
+# Video Analytics Code Samples using OpenCV\*

-This repository contains OpenCV sample code for Digital Signage, allowing you to create Digital Signage solutions on Intel® platforms, using hardware media acceleration, computer vision, and IoT.
+This repository contains Python code samples which us the Open Source Computer Vision (OpenCV\*) Library.
+These code samples are a good starting point for developers, across a wide range of markets, who wish to develop more robust computer vision and analytic solutions.

+These samples covers diagnostics

+The twelve computer vision code samples in this repository have been optimized using Intel® Integrated Performance Primitives (Intel® IPP) and the Intel® Math Kernel Library (Intel® MKL).
+By following these code samples with the optimized libraries, you will be able to see performance improvements over the basic installation of OpenCV.

 ## Supported Intel® hardware platforms

 **Tested:**

-	Intel® NUC
+	Intel® NUC NUC6i7KYK with Intel® Core™ i7 (codename Skylake)

-**Untested:**

-	Intel® Expansion Kit with MinnowBoard MAX*

 ## Development Environments